When attending the practice please wear your face covering/face mask - Thank You

 Jersey Farm Surgery

 If you have symptoms of a respiratory infection or a fever you will have been asked to make your way to Jersey Farm Surgery.
-Please remain in your car until a member of staff calls you on your mobile phone.
-If you do not have a mobile or are walking, please knock on the door.
+Your GP will give you a mobile phone number to be used to contact the surgery to let us know that you have arrived in the car park.
+Please remain in your car until you have spoken to the GP and they have asked you to come to the main surgery door.
 The doctor or nurse that sees you will be wearing Personal Protective Equipment (PPE) consisting of a mask, gown and gloves.
 This is to protect our staff from infection, and to prevent cross-infection between patients.

 Harvey House Surgery